 Things To Consider When Buying a Fruit Tree

-Your heart is racing, you can’t stop drooling over catalogs, and the excitement keeps mounting—you want to buy a fruit tree!
+Are you considering buying a fruit tree?
 Welcome!
 You are about to embark on a rewarding edible landscape journey.
 While I will try fun and interesting new vegetables or flowers on a whim, fruit trees are different.
 Fruit trees typically cost more money, take longer to produce, and require a lot more space.
 For those reasons alone, it’s important to take the time to select the right fruit trees for your space.

 On a personal note, we started out with one lonely lemon tree in our backyard.
 It was there when we moved in, but had not been watered or cared for in years.
 Since the lemon was smack dab in the middle of the yard, we had to move it to install our garden and landscaping, but to this day it is cherished and happy.
 Three years later, we now have over 15 fruit trees in our backyard—I’ve lost count.
 I hope the list below helps you narrow down your fruit tree choices and make the right decision for your garden.